mahnoorsheikh16/Two-Stage-News-Recommendation-System/README.md

 Results highlight the importance of high-quality candidate recall, hybrid feature representations, and hard-negative training aligned with the evaluation distribution.

 ## Notebook Structure
+`bert_embeddings.zip` contains precomputed DistilBERT sentence embeddings for all training and validation news articles to be used for ranking models.

+`nid2idx_train.pkl`, `nid2idx_val.pkl` have mappings from news_id to embedding indices for training and validation sets for fast lookup of article embeddings during candidate expansion and ranking without repeated indexing.

+`val_candidate_pools_k500.parquet` stores candidate pools (K = 500) generated for validation impressions during the retrieval stage, so all ranking models are evaluated on the same fixed candidate set.